 Like the giant, the Trendle is of unknown origin, but it is believed to date back to the Iron Age.
 It is still used today by local Morris Dancers as a site for May Day celebrations.

 The Cerne countryside is fantastic for walking, notable for its butterflies and beautiful views.
-Make the most of a beautiful spring day.
-An invigorating walk allows you to appreciate all the highlights as you can only do on foot, and the delightful village itself is ideal for a leisurely stroll.
+Make the most of a beautiful summer's day.
+A walk in the sunshine allows you to appreciate all the highlights as you can only do on foot, and the delightful village itself is ideal for a leisurely stroll.

 Ever wondered what's involved in keeping the Giant in good condition with a well-defined outline?
 Last summer a group of rangers and volunteers gave it a good refresh.
 Here's an overview of the work carried out, which involved a strimmer, some spade work and plenty of care.

 In November 2013, the Cerne Giant had a temporary new look for a starring role in a men's health campaign.
 He proudly sported a massive grass moustache for Movember, which raises awareness and funds for prostate and testicular cancer and mental health.